Mintbase/Grants-Program/applications/deip.md

 Full-stack developer since 2004.

 ### Team Code Repos
 The existing code is not fully open-sourced at the moment.
 DEIP team is fully commited to open-source the code and protocol in early 2021.
-We will provide access to our current GitLab repositories upon request from Polkadot team. **All developments within the Polkadot Open Grants Program will be open-sourced from day one on GitHub**.
+We will provide access to our current GitLab repositories upon request from Mintbase team. **All developments within the Mintbase Open Grants Program will be open-sourced from day one on GitHub**.

 ### Team LinkedIn Profiles
 * [Yahor Tsaryk](https://www.linkedin.com/in/yahor-tsaryk-92032a68/)